AHughes9905/twittermoviebot/README.md

-# twittermoviebot
-Check it out on Twitter: @HM_Takes
+# Twitter Movie Review Bot

-This program first webscrapes IMDb's top 250 movies.
-The console interface lets the user choose a movie by number, or lets a random movie be chosen.
+This program first webscrapes IMDb's top 250 movies and tweets a random bad review left by a user.
+It is written in Python and uses BeautifulSoup and Playwright to scrape IMDb to obtain the movie and review.

-Next the webscraper goes to the movie page and gets it name, IMDb rating out of 10, and its ranking in the top 250, and saves this information in a list.
-Then it goes to the negative reviews page for the movie and selects a random negative review.
-The review is then formatted tweets.
-Since tweets have character limit it saves all these tweets in a list.
-Then it uses the tweepy library to tweet these tweets into a thread.
+The review is formatted into a tweet which includes the movies name, overall rating, and where it is on the top 250 list.
+If the review is long than the alotted tweet length it replies to creaete a thread and include the length of the thread.

+It stores past review and a list of recently tweeted movies to avoid tweeting the same movie too frequently.

+It currently containerized with Docker and runs regularly.

+@HM_Takes on Twitter/X -> https://twitter.com/HM_Takes